jbcodeforce/jbcodeforce.github.io/docs/techno/integration/cp4i.md

 This helps to determine distinct behaviours in an API implementation
 * Support OpenShift on IBM z Integrated Facility for Linux, and on IBM Power Systems

+### 2022.2.1

+* no more dependencies on RWX storage
+* interactive install guide: from the IBM Docs
+* combined integration
+* enhanced observability
 ## Foundational services (bedrock) overview

 * layer between OCP and the cloud pak